Here's Why Democrats Are Confident They'll Win The House

 In some districts that Trump won comfortably, even by double digits, Republicans could lose.
 That includes open seats in North Carolina's 2nd District and Florida's 15th District, along with Reps.
 Andy Barr in Kentucky's 6th District, Brian Mast in Florida's 18th District, and Rob Woodall in Georgia's 7th District, who Republicans complain hasn't been taking his race seriously enough.

-Closing Arguments
+Closing arguments

 Democratic candidates have had a fairly consistent message throughout the cycle — hammering Republicans over their vote to repeal the Affordable Care Act and support for the tax bill they say favors the wealthy over middle class Americans.